UWOrbital/OBC-Firmware-Onboarding/README.md

 This mini-challenge is intended to test your knowledge of C programming.
 There are 13 C programming questions that can be found in the `challenge.c` file.
 Your solution to this challenge will be verified automatically on a standard Linux machine once you make a pull request.

 To test your solutions locally, you can use the provided Dockerfile to build a Docker image that will run the tests for you.

+If you do not have Docker installed on your machine, you can follow the instructions <a href="https://www.notion.so/uworbital/How-To-Docker">here</a>.

 To build the Docker image, run:
 ```